i2p-zero/i2p-zero/README.md

 `git clone https://github.com/knaccc/i2p-zero.git`

 Note that the current version of this script uses jdk-11.0.2.
-If this version of Java becomes no longer available for download, then update the references to jdk-11.0.2 in this folder structure to the later version.
+If this version of Java becomes no longer available for download, then update the references to jdk-11.0.2 in java-config.sh to the later version.
 To locate a recent JDK download URL, see https://jdk.java.net/11/

 Also note that JDKs for Linux, MacOS and Windows will be downloaded, which will total several hundred megabytes.